About the Point

 Thanks to the restoration efforts of Operation Clapboard, The Newport Restoration Foundation and The Preservation Society of Newport County, the Point has the largest collection of Colonial Homes in the world.
 As you walk through the Point you will see different plaques that tell the story of these restorations.

 Houses with a plaque that has an acorn and an OC on them were restored by Operation Clapboard a grassroots effort which was founded by Point Association members.
 Operation Clapboard saved over 80 houses in the 1960’s and 1970’s.
 Click here to view a list of Operation Clapboard Houses compiled by Salve Regina students in 2012.
 Hear more about Operation Clapboard from Robert Foley on our Oral Histories page.
-Newport Historical Society also has an excellent collection of photos of Operation Clapboard – click here to view an index of what they have.
+Newport Historical Society also has an excellent collection of photos of Operation Clapboard – Click here to view a list of houses they have information on..
 Contact them directly to arrange to see the collection.

 Houses with “NRF” on their plaque were restored by The Newport Restoration Foundation (NRF) which was created in 1968 by Doris Duke.
-NRF restored and owns 27 colonials homes in the Point. http://www.newportrestoration.org/sup/files/walking_map-point.pdf
+NRF restored and owns 27 colonials homes in the Point.
+Newport Restoration Foundation

 The Point is part of the Historic District a National Historic Landmark by the United States Department of the Interior National Park Service National Register of Historic Landmarks Newport Historic District (Designated November 24, 1968, boundary revision and updated documentation approved October 6, 2008.)
-Houses that have a bronze plaque indicating National Register status have been recognized by The National Register of Historic Places. http://www.preservation.ri.gov/pdfs_zips_downloads/national_pdfs/newport/newp_newport-hd.pdf
+Houses that have a bronze plaque indicating National Register status have been recognized by National Register of Historic Places

 The Point Association and Senator Pell Have the Point Designated as a Historic District